 To see what changes we’ve put in place please watch our Returning to a Covid-19 secure campus video.

-We understand that everyone’s circumstances are different due to the pandemic and have therefore offered all new and returning students the choice to study the first trimester (September – December) either online only, or on campus with teaching provided in socially distanced classrooms, supported by educational technologies.
+We understand that everyone’s circumstances are different due to the pandemic and have therefore offered all new and returning students the choice to study Trimesters 1 and 2 (September–December 2020; January–April 2021) either online only, or on campus with teaching provided in socially distanced classrooms, supported by educational technologies.

 We ask all members of the ARU community – our staff, students, visitors and businesses – to commit to the following pledge:

 ARU’s response to the pandemic so far has shown us at our very best.
 Our care for our students and each other, our ability to respond quickly and imaginatively to find new ways of working, and our determination to uphold our values, have been outstanding and are something we can all be very proud of.

 We will preserve all these strengths, and more, as we move into the coming academic year.
 No one fails to appreciate that the next few months will bring their own, new challenges that we will need to navigate.
 But I am very confident that, working together, we will succeed.

 The safety of our community has been, and always will be, our top priority.
 It is up to each of us to take responsibility for our own safety and the safety of our community, and to play our part in helping to stop the spread of Covid-19.

 We will continue to do everything we can to support our local communities throughout this pandemic and will play a full part in driving the post-Covid recovery.
 If you have any queries or concerns, please do get in touch.
 Email email@example.com.